What is the Difference between Contested and Uncontested Divorce?

 If the couple can agree to the terms and details of separation, they just need to make sure that the terms are fair (and legal) and file the necessary paperwork to request and complete the divorce legally.
 Essentially, in an uncontested divorce, the parties create their own divorce decree.
 This is a major difference between a contested and and uncontested divorce.

 However, in contrast, a contested divorce is often lengthy, complicated and usually requires representation by a divorce attorney for each of the parties.
 If the divorce must be decided by a judge at a hearing or trial, the couple spouses must endure the stress and legal fees of what seems to be an endless and confusing process.
-Then, they both must comply with the decision of the judge instead of one that they create for themselves.
+Then, they both must comply with the decision of the judge instead of an agreement that they create for themselves.
 Both the process and the outcome for a contested divorce and an uncontested one can be very different.

 The contested divorce process generally includes: